Ekenesamuel8/kendapp/README.md

    -  Buyers can click → see product → “Buy Now” with instant payment (crypto) (Fiat coming )

    -  Creators can collaborate with merchants by promoting products using their unique referral links. - -  When buyers purchase through these links, the merchant makes the sale while the creator earns a commission aligning incentives for both sides.

+8  **wallet**
+   -  The verychain wallet will be integrated in the VeriHut platform so that users, fans and creators can be able make purchases, tip and also send/receive money to/from friends while in the platform.

 ---